Honors Term Awards

 Honors term students enroll in HTRM 100 (scholar) or 101 (service) for two units and may take up to three additional units of credit.
 Any courses taken will be graded and included in the student’s grade point average.
 In order to be eligible for an honors term award, a student must have completed all credit-bearing requirements for graduation.
 The proposal may include the completion of non-credit-bearing requirements to achieve honors in a major the student has already completed.
 An honors term may not be used to complete an additional major, minor, or certification.

 Applications should be submitted via the Portal.
 Click on the “Academics” tab to find a link to the Honors Term Application.
-Applications must be submitted on line no later than the Wednesday after mid-term break during the term in which the student expects to complete all credit-bearing graduation requirements.
+Applications must be submitted online during the term in which the student expects to complete all credit-bearing graduation requirements.
+The deadline for Spring 2021 applications is Wednesday, October 21.
 Late applications will not be considered.

 The Academic Performance Committee will review each proposal.
 Applications for either type of honors term consist of a narrative proposal and supporting documents.